Operating a Cloud Environment that Runs Secure, Stays Secure

 We’re not saying that change management and change control isn’t critical, as it is.
 We are saying that the cloud and the automation tooling that goes with it offers much less time-intensive and process-heavy options.
 In the cloud realm of infrastructure as code, if a change needs to be made, you change the code (in a best-case scenario), run it through an automated testing pipeline, and redeploy instead of someone manually creating a change.
 Presuming you have good coding practices, you are basically documenting your changes within your code.
 Now you have traceability and auditability around what you did and when.
 That means developers can makes changes and/or deploy new features in a matter of hours versus weeks in an un-automated environment.

-By leveraging the automation, security, and redundancy capabilities of the cloud, organizations can devote more time and effort to producing business value while improving the security posture of their business solutions at a lower cost than on-premise.
+By leveraging the cloud's automation, security, and redundancy capabilities, organizations can devote more time and effort to producing business value while improving the security posture of their business solutions at a lower cost than on-premise.

 Takeaways for Running Secure, Staying Secure in the Cloud